tclindner/npm-package-json-lint/CONTRIBUTING.md

 This will:

-* run all of the mocha tests
+* run all of the jest tests

 ## Code guidelines